What Are The Best Espresso Beans?

 There’s something about a great shot of espresso – the aroma, the pungency, the satisfying flavor, the tingle it leaves on your palate.
 It’s so much more than just a cup of coffee.
-When it’s right, it can be the best coffee you’ve ever had.
+When it’s done right, it can be the best coffee you’ve ever had.

-But there’s the catch.
-If you don’t get the right coffee beans, even the best super-automatic espresso machine can brew a cup of something weak, sour, or bland.
+But there IS a catch.
+If you don’t get the beans right even the best espresso machine and a world-class barista will pull something weak, sour, or bland.
 How can you prevent this?

 Not to worry.
-In this article, we share seven of our favorite espresso beans so you can brew espresso you love, every time.
+In this article, we share 8 of our favorite espresso beans so you can brew espresso you love.
+Every.
+Single.
+Morning.